Zero Waste Tea Brands for a Plastic-Free Brew

 THE TEA SPOT

-The Tea Spot Pyramid Sachet Collection - Loose Leaf Tea Sampler and Gift Set - 16 Pyramid Tea Bags - Features a Wide Variety of Tea Types
+The Tea Spot Pyramid Sachet Collection - Loose Leaf Tea Sampler and Gift Set - 16 Pyramid Tea Bags - Features a Wide Variety of Tea Types, Great for a Care Package for Mom or for Yourself

 The Tea Spot produces compostable, plant-based tea bags that come in sustainable tea packaging – the perfect solution for those looking to enjoy eco tea at home.
 Or, If you’d like to try zero waste loose leaf tea, they’re also an excellent place to start, as they sell mini tin tea samplers in several flavors and styles.
 The tins can be reused once you’re done around your home, and they make an excellent gift.